 What cannot be raised under the Complaints Procedure

 Find out more

-If you have raised the problem with the area of the College concerned and the issue has still not been satisfactorily resolved, you may wish to consider submitting a formal complaint.
+If early resolution attempts are not successful and, having raised the problem with the area of the College concerned the issue has still not been satisfactorily resolved, you may wish to consider submitting a formal complaint.
 Before you do so, please read the Student Complaints Procedure guidance on the following pages.

 Guidance on submission of a formal complaint under the Students Complaints Procedure